ScaleChain/scalechain/data/block-format-analysis.md

 # Tools
 ## Eclipse CDT
-Let's use it!!
+I am going to use Eclipse CDT for analyzing C++ source code of the Bitcoin reference client.

-To go to the definition of a function, you can press cmd + left click on Mac OS.
+To go to the definition of a function, you can simply press cmd + left click on Mac OS.